Cyber Risk Insurance Coverage FAQs

 WHAT ARE SOME EXAMPLES OF THIRD-PARTY CYBER LIABILITY COVERAGE?

-Third-party cyber coverage may insure against legal defense costs and resulting settlements or judgements that can include hiring attorneys, consultants and expert witnesses for civil lawsuits brought by:
+Third-party cyber coverage may insure against legal defense costs and resulting settlements or judgments that can include hiring attorneys, consultants and expert witnesses for civil lawsuits brought by:

 - Customers / Clients